Line Siting Committee

 ARS § 40-360.04 sets forth specific time frames for Committee action.
 In general, the Committee has 180 days from the date the application is filed to come to a decision.

-The procedures for the Committee's activities are set forth in law and administrative regulations.
+The procedures for the Committee's activities are set forth in law and administrative rules.
 After an application to build a power plant or transmission line is filed with the Corporation Commission, copies are sent to all members of the Committee.
 The chairman of the Committee sets a hearing date and provides public notice of the hearing date and location.
 Any member of the public can attend the hearing.
-The hearing will include testimony and exhibits from the applicant, and testimony and exhibits from any groups or individuals who are granted party, or intervener, status.
+The hearing will include testimony and exhibits from the applicant and from any groups or individuals who are granted party, or intervenor, status.
 There is cross-examination of the witnesses by the parties.
-The Committee members also ask questions of the witnesses, and may ask for additional information.
+The Committee members also ask questions of the witnesses and may ask for additional information.
 After all the information is before the Committee, the Committee members will discuss the matter and will take a vote on whether to grant or deny a "Certificate of Environmental Compatibility," which is a formal document that is necessary before the power plant or transmission line can be built.
-If granted, the Certificate is then forwarded to the Commission for review and action.
-If denied, the applicant may request that the Commission rehear the matter.
+Regardless of whether the Certificate is granted or denied by the Committee, the Committee's Certificate Decision is forwarded to the Commission for review and action.
+If the Certificate was denied, the applicant may request that the Commission review the matter and issue a Certificate.
+If the Certificate was granted, an intervenor may request that the Commission review the matter and deny the Certificate.

 Yes.
-The Legislature envisioned the plant and line siting process as a public process that benefits from public input.
-Time permitting, the Chairman of the Committee will call the meeting to order and allow time for public comment.
+The Legislature envisioned the power plant and transmission line siting process as a public process that benefits from public input.
+The Committee will typically hear public comment starting at 5:30 p.m. on the first day of hearing.
 If there are many people who wish to speak, the Chairman may impose a time limit for each person making public comment.
+The Chairman may also allow public comment at other times during the hearing.

-You can express your views by sending a letter and 25 copies to the Docket Control Center.
-It will be distributed by mail to all registered parties or interveners.
-Be sure to include the docket number (case number) to ensure that it is properly catalogued and distributed.
-Send to:
+You can express your views by electronically filing or mailing a letter to the Commission’s Docket Control Center.
+Be sure to include the docket number (case number) on the first page of your letter.

 Docket Control Center